Skarstein-Hatlen/Kjetil_Skarstein-Hatlen_EP_CA_AUG22FT/README.md

 #### Orders
 - GET /orders - Retrieves orders for the logged-in user.
 - GET /allorders - Retrieves all existing orders, including items and user information.
+- POST /checkout - Place an order for the entire user's cart
 - POST /order/:id - Places an order for an item in the user's cart.
 - PUT /order/:id - Updates the status of an order.